 Ms. Chambers also represents clients in federal court litigation and maintains an active pro bono practice.
 Her work includes advising clients in victim compensation, interpleader actions, and immigration matters.

 Ms. Chambers has earned widespread recognition for both her commercial and pro bono work.
 She has consistently been ranked in Chambers USA and Chambers Global for her work on CFIUS and FOCI matters.
-Her honors also include being named a Top Advisor by Foreign Investment Watch in 2020 and 2021 and a 2015 Pro Bono Publico Award honoree by the Legal Aid Society.
+Her honors also include being named a Top Advisor by Foreign Investment Watch in 2020 - 2022 and a 2015 Pro Bono Publico Award honoree by the Legal Aid Society.

 Ms. Chambers began her legal career as a law clerk to Judge Juan R. Torruella on the United States Court of Appeals for the First Circuit.